ryanwithawhy/config_to_sp/README.md

 ## Overview

-To use this project you simply create a single configuration scripe with a few MongoDB Atlas-specific fields, and then run `python create_processors.py {main_config_file} {stream_processor_config_location/}`.
+To use this project you create a main configuration file with a few MongoDB Atlas-specific fields, and then run `python create_processors.py {main_config_file} {stream_processor_config_location/}`.
 It will then will automatically create stream processors that you can start running to stream data from MongoDB Atlas clusters to Kafka topics or the reverse.

 ## Architecture